Matthias C. Qian

 Matthias is a Departmental Lecturer interested in a deep understanding of machine learning algorithms and their applications to solve real-world problems.
 He firmly believes that Artificial Intelligence will revolutionise the Economic Sciences and multiply what this discipline can contribute to society.
 He is a polymath in regard to machine learning techniques, studying and applying algorithms from Step-indicator Saturation to LSTMs and natural language processing techniques.
 He completed his MPhil and DPhil in Economics under the supervision of Professor Bent Nielsen.
 His undergraduate degree is from the Humboldt Universität in Berlin.
 He is an associate member at Nuffield College and the Oxford-Man Institute.

 His empirical work surround three economic markets, namely financial, property and labour markets.
-First, Matthias models global financial markets, including interest rates, inflation swaps, equity prices and futures.
+First, Matthias models global financial markets.
 He is particularly interested in unusual phenomena of these time-series.
 Phenomena include the breakdown of the efficient market hypothesis during commodity price crashes or the shift in the geography of price discovery during earning calls of dual-listed firms.
 Furthermore, he studies the outperformance of LSTM models in predicting financial volatility.
 He also established the co-integration relationship between deindustrialisation and the real interest rate.
-Goldman Sachs and a number of boutique quant funds apply Matthias' algorithms to trade on financial markets.
-A series of Oxford colleges, including Christ Church, rely on Matthias to evaluate their endowment returns.
-Overall, this project aims to push the boundaries of our understanding of the financial markets by applying state-of-the-art machine learning methods to shed new light on traditional questions in finance.
+Overall, this project applies state-of-the-art machine learning to shed new light on traditional questions in finance.

 Second, Matthias models the British residential property market.
 He combines property and individual level data to get a comprehensive understanding of the market.
 The project involves the merger of several large-scale datasets, including the public land registry and proprietary individual-level datasets.
 The project aims to predict which changes in property prices on a neighbourhood and property level and how policy and public investment decisions drive these price dynamics.